Jeremy Cumpston

-Early life
+Early life and education

-Cumpston was born in Darwin to Noelene and Trevor Cumpston.
-Noelene's mother was Afghan-Aboriginal of Barkandji heritage, and her father was the head doctor of the New Broken Hill Mines.
-Trevor was a radiographer based in Darwin working on a program to provide X-ray screenings for tuberculosis in remote Aboriginal communities when Jeremy was born.
+Jeremy Cumpston was born around 1967 in Darwin, Australia, to Noelene and Trevor Cumpston.
+Noelene's mother was Afghan-Aboriginal of Barkandji heritage, and her father was a white Australian.
+Cumpston's grandfather was head doctor of the New Broken Hill Mines.
+Trevor was a radiographer based in Darwin working on a program to provide X-ray screenings for tuberculosis in remote Aboriginal communities when Jeremy was born, three and a half years after his sister art photographer and curator Nici Cumpston.

 The family moved to Canada, where Cumpston's father was the hospital administrator for a small town.
 When Jeremy was eight they briefly returned to Australia but then went back to Canada, and this time his father worked at the hospital base for the world's second largest nickel mine, in Thompson, Manitoba, located north of the 63rd parallel.

 At age 11, Cumpston and his parents and four sisters returned to live in South Australia.
-At the end of Year 12 he decided to study Medicine despite his love of drama.
-While Cumpston pursued his medical career, he was still interested in acting so auditioned and was accepted into the Victorian College of the Arts (VCA).
+At the end of Year 12 he decided to study medicine, despite his love of drama.
+While Cumpston pursued his medical career, he was still interested in acting, so auditioned and was accepted into the Victorian College of the Arts (VCA).
 He couldn't defer his intern year so he had to pass up the place.

-After completing his internship at Wollongong Hospital and Sydney's Prince Henry Hospital, Cumpston enrolled in classes at The Actor's Centre where his classmates included Hugh Jackman and Jason Clarke.
-Cumpston then worked as general practitioner before heading off to Perth for three years' full-time acting study at the Western Australian Academy of Performing Arts (WAAPA).
+After completing his internship at Wollongong Hospital and Sydney's Prince Henry Hospital, Cumpston enrolled in classes at the Actors Centre Australia, where his classmates included Hugh Jackman and Jason Clarke.

+He worked as general practitioner for some time before heading off to Perth for three years' full-time acting study at the Western Australian Academy of Performing Arts (WAAPA).